The Story Of Rocket From The Tombs (1974-1975)

 More flux.
 More trauma.
 Richard Lloyd had to be replaced in the touring group for an undetermined period of time.
 Clevelander Gary Siperko, from the MOFOS and cow-punk band The Whiskey Daredevils, stepped in.
 A short US tour in December 2011 followed.
 At the end of the tour Cheetah Chrome announced that he was retiring from the road.
 He was replaced by Clevelander Buddy Akita from the group This Moment In Black History.
 This lineup toured Europe in May 2012.

 Cheetah Chrome Retires

 Cheetah Chrome, a founding member of Rocket From The Tombs, announced his retirement in dramatic fashion at the end of a tour in the US in December 2011.

 "I was half way up the steps from the dressing room to do our encore at Maxwell's in Hoboken," singer David Thomas said. "'Wait!
 Wait!
 I have something to say,' Cheetah told us.
 'This is my last show.'"

 "Thinking back on it," Mr Chrome said, "My advice to others is that it's not a good time to make the announcement, just before the encore of your last show."

 Mr Chrome intended to retire from the road by the year's end in order to devote more time to his family and the responsibilities of raising his young son.
 Not wanting to leave the band in the lurch he promised to fulfill road obligations for the year.

 "I know how seriously Cheetah takes his family obligations," Mr Thomas said.
 "All things considered we thought it best to re-configure the band sooner rather than later."

 Buddy Akita joined Rocket From The Tombs in the 'Cheetah Position.'
 He's a member of This Moment In Black History, considered by many to be the best Cleveland band of the last five years.
-He will pair with the other recent addition to the band, guitarist Gary Siperko.
+He paired with the other recent addition to the band, guitarist Gary Siperko.